County Cork Ireland · Co. Cork · Knockraha Save · Share

 Knockraha

-Knockraha sits on high ground between Cork city (12km west) and Midleton (10km east), overlooking the lower Lee Valley and the water beyond.
-It's the kind of place you'd pass through without stopping, except the views make you stop.
-Clear days show the whole valley.
-The village is agricultural — small houses, a handful of shops, working land all around — and quiet in the way rural East Cork is quiet.
+Knockraha sits on high ground between Cork city to the west and the harbour towns to the south, overlooking the lower Lee valley.
+It is the kind of place you would pass without stopping, except that the views make you slow down.
+The village is agricultural - scattered houses, working land, a national school, a community centre, the GAA - and quiet in the way rural East Cork is quiet.
+The name, Cnoc Rátha, means the hill of the forts, after a ring of raths that stood on the high ground locals call Carthy's Hill.

 Population